Appeals court sides with exchanges in U.S. SEC fee row

 The SEC’s “Transaction Fee Pilot” aimed to shed light on how lucrative rebate payments from exchanges to brokers for stock orders that others can trade against influence the brokers’ behavior.

-Critics of the practice, including institutional investors managing tens of trillions of dollars, said the payments create conflicts of interest by incentivizing brokers to send customer orders to exchanges that pay the biggest rebates rather than to those that would obtain the best results for the end clients.
+Critics of the practice, including institutional investors managing tens of trillions of dollars, said the payments create conflicts of interest by incentivizing brokers to send customer orders to exchanges that pay the biggest rebates rather than to those that would get the best results for their end clients.

-Intercontinental Exchange Inc’s NYSE, Nasdaq Inc, and Cboe Global Markets Inc sued the SEC over the pilot program, arguing that the rebates are needed to compensate brokers for providing liquidity and that the SEC has not shown that they harm the market.
+Intercontinental Exchange Inc’s New York Stock Exchange, Nasdaq Inc, and Cboe Global Markets Inc sued the SEC over the plan, arguing that rebates are needed to compensate brokers for providing liquidity and that the SEC has not shown they harm the market.

+Eliminating rebates would also lead to wider bid-ask spreads, making it more costly to trade, they said.

-The U.S. Court of Appeals for the District of Columbia Circuit sided with the exchanges, which also said that without rebates, bid-ask spreads would widen, making it more costly to trade.
+The U.S. Court of Appeals for the District of Columbia Circuit said the plan “clearly exceeded the SEC’s authority under the Exchange Act.”

 “The Pilot Program emanates from an aimless ‘one-off’ regulation, i.e., a rule that imposes significant, costly, and disparate regulatory requirements on affected parties merely to allow the Commission to collect data to determine whether there might be a problem worthy of regulation,” the court said.

-The pilot program, which was recommended by the an SEC-appointed committee of market experts as well as the U.S. Treasury in a report in late 2017, would have in some cases banned the rebates altogether for certain stocks and lowered exchange transaction fees for others.
+The pilot program, which was recommended by an SEC-appointed committee of market experts as well as the U.S. Treasury, would have tested banning rebates for certain stocks and lowering exchange transaction fees for others.

-“This was an unprecedented action that clearly exceeded the SEC’s authority under the Exchange Act,” the appeals court ruling said.
+“We accept the decision of the D.C.
+Circuit and appreciate the guidance it provides,” SEC Chairman Jay Clayton said in a statement.